Working in BC

-In order to work as a speech-language pathologist or audiologist in BC, professionals must be licensed by the College of Speech and Hearing Health Professionals of British Columbia (CSHHPBC).
+In order to work as a speech-language pathologist or audiologist in BC, professionals must be licensed by the College of Speech and Hearing Health Professionals of British Columbia (CSHBC).
 The College protects the public by ensuring regulated professionals meet minimum requirements in academics, clinical practicum, competencies, and continuing education.
 Registration with the College also validates that a professional is qualified to practice and entitled to work in Canada, has adequate professional liability insurance, and has a clear criminal record.

 Speech-Language and Audiology Canada (SAC) Members